PolySync/rx/README.md

 <!--
 © 2018, Devin Smith <dsmith@polysync.io>, Nathan Äschbacher <naschbacher@polysync.io>

-This file is part of Rx
+This file is part of Rx.

 Rx is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by